Goblin shark

 The goblin shark (Mitsukurina owstoni) is a rare species of deep-sea shark.
 Sometimes called a "living fossil", it is the only extant representative of the family Mitsukurinidae, a lineage some 125 million years old.
 This pink-skinned animal has a distinctive profile with an elongated, flat snout, and highly protrusible jaws containing prominent nail-like teeth.
 It typically reaches a length of 3 to 4 meters (10 to 13 feet) when fully grown, although it can grow significantly larger—such as one specimen captured in 2000, which was believed to measure around 6 meters (20 feet).
 Goblin sharks are benthopelagic creatures that inhabit upper continental slopes, submarine canyons, and seamounts throughout the world at depths greater than 100 m, with adults found deeper than juveniles.
 Some researchers believed that these sharks could also dive to depths of up to 1300 m, for short periods; footage captured in 2024 suggests that their range could be deeper than previously thought, with a confirmed sighting of an adult swimming at 2000 m.

 Various anatomical features of the goblin shark, such as its flabby body and small fins, suggest that it is sluggish in nature.
-This species hunts for teleost fishes, cephalopods, and crustaceans near the sea floor and in the middle of the water column.
-Its long snout is covered with ampullae of Lorenzini that sense minute electric fields produced by nearby prey, which it can snatch up by rapidly extending its jaws.
+This species hunts for teleosts, cephalopods, and crustaceans near the sea floor and in the middle of the water column.
+Its long snout is covered with ampullae of Lorenzini that sense minute electric fields produced by nearby prey, which it snatches by rapidly extending its jaws.
 Small numbers of goblin sharks are unintentionally caught by deepwater fisheries.
 The International Union for Conservation of Nature (IUCN) has assessed it as Least Concern, despite its rarity, citing its wide distribution and low incidence of capture.